Cameron Mine

 The Cameron Mine was opened prior to the incorporation of the Colorado Fuel and Iron Company under the Colorado Coal and Iron Company.
 It was named after James Cameron, a manager for the CC&I who died in 1881.
 The Cameron Mine was located along the main line of the C&S railroad just south of Walsenburg and adjacent to the Old Walsen Mine.

-Long-wall mining methods were initially used in the mines.
-However, they were eventually replaced by the room and pillar method.
-Around 1927, nearly three-fourths of all mining at the Cameron was mechanical using Sullivan machines for undercutting while paired with permissible explosives.
+Around 1927, nearly three-fourths of all mining at the Cameron was mechanical, using Sullivan machines for undercutting while paired with permissible explosives.
 The remainder was mined by hand and hauled out by mules.

 Today, you can see ruins and tailings as you drive along the road.
 You’ll also see a stairway left from the former YMCA camp at Farr, built by Rockefeller.